AdaCore/spark2014/docs/ug/appendix.rst

 ======================================

-SPARK assumes that floating point operations are carried out in single precision (binary32) or double precision (binary64) as defined in the IEEE 754 standard for floating point arithmetic.
+SPARK assumes that floating point operations are carried out in single precision (binary32) or double precision (binary64) as defined in the IEEE-754 standard for floating point arithmetic.
 You should make sure that this is the case on your platform.
 For example, on x86 platforms, by default some intermediate computations may be carried out in extended precision, leading to